 Enclosed Area means an indoor or outdoor area equipped with locks or other security devices, which is accessible only to Qualifying Patients, MTC Agents, Registered Qualifying Patients, or Caregivers.

-Equity Holder means a person or entity that holds or will hold any amount of equity in a Marijuana Establishment or an MTC.
+Equity Holder means a person or entity that holds, or may hold as a result of one or more of the following, including, without limitation, vesting, conversion, exercising an option, a right of first refusal, or any agreement that would trigger an automatic transfer of or conversion to equity, any amount of equity in a Marijuana Establishment or an MTC.

-Executive means members of the board of directors, chief executive officer, executive director, president, and any other officer of the Marijuana Establishment or Independent Testing Laboratory.
+Executive means members of the board of directors, executive officers, executive director, manager , or their equivalent, of a Marijuana Establishment, MTC, or Independent Testing Laboratory.

 Executive Office of Energy and Environmental Affairs (EOEEA) means the Massachusetts Executive Office of Energy and Environmental Affairs, unless otherwise specified.